Lesbian, Gay, Bisexual and Transgender Studies Department

 Post-Doctoral Fellowship - Stanford University

-Prof. Thomas has been teaching at CCSF since 2005.
-Previous to that, she has taught at Stanford University, Lexington Community College, and The University of Colorado, Boulder.
+Prof. Thomas has been teaching at CCSF since 2005 and uses gender neutral pronouns.
+Thomas has served as department chair since 2006 and has worked tirelessly to move the department forward.
+This includes getting an A.A. degree in LGBT Studies approved at the state level.
+Previous to 2005, they have taught at Stanford University, Lexington Community College, and The University of Colorado, Boulder.

 INSTRUCTOR CONTACT INFO FOR STUDENTS: email@example.com

-2) The URL for the course will be insight.ccsf.edu
+2) The URL for the course will be at canvas

-Books for GLST 15: 1) HIDDEN FROM HISTORY eds.
-Duberman, Vicinus, and Chauncey 2) Wilde's DE PROFUNDIS 3) Hall's THE WELL OF LONELINESS 4) Mishima's CONFESSIONS OF A MASK 5) Baldwin's GIOVANNI'S ROOM 6) Bannon's BEEBO BRINKER - please be aware that HIDDEN FROM HISTORY IS TECHNICALLY OUT OF PRINT - IT IS AVAILABLE AT VARIOUS ONLINE BOOKSELLERS.
+Books for LGBT 15: 1) HIDDEN FROM HISTORY eds.
+Duberman, Vicinus, and Chauncey 2) Wilde's DE PROFUNDIS 3) Hall's THE WELL OF LONELINESS 4) Mishima's CONFESSIONS OF A MASK 5) Baldwin's JIMMY's BLUES.
+Please be aware that HIDDEN FROM HISTORY IS TECHNICALLY OUT OF PRINT - IT IS AVAILABLE AT VARIOUS ONLINE BOOKSELLERS.
 IT WILL ALSO BE ON RESERVE AT ROSENBERG LIBRARY AT CCSF'S OCEAN CAMPUS.